redpesk-core/afb-cmake-modules/docs/dev_guide/using-cmake.md

 * [qemux86-64](https://download.automotivelinux.org/AGL/snapshots/master/latest/qemux86-64/deploy/sdk/)
 * [raspberrypi3](https://download.automotivelinux.org/AGL/snapshots/master/latest/raspberrypi3/deploy/sdk/)

-### Using bitbake recipes
+## Using CMake Templates from BitBake Recipes

-If you have developed an application and you want to include it in the AGL image, you have to add a `bitbake` recipe in one of the **AGL Yocto layer**:
+If you have developed an application and you want to include it in an AGL image, you must add a BitBake recipe in one of the following layers:

 * [meta-agl](https://gerrit.automotivelinux.org/gerrit/#/admin/projects/AGL/meta-agl):
  meta-agl layer (core AGL)